Send information securely-encrypted to PMB-NZ

 Note: Not often but occasionally we don’t receive the encrypted data.
 This may be because some business systems won’t forward encrypted data.

 It’s a bit like encrypted email, but much easier to use.
 You don’t need a special program, to install add-ons or rely on another service.
 The form you see above does the encryption right here on your computer.
 The encrypted data goes to PMB-NZ – encrypted all the way.

 Clicking the “Encrypt Message” button uses the public-key half of our encryption key-pair to secure the data you enter in the form right here inside your browser.

 Submitting the form sends the encrypted data to PMB-NZ.
 At our end the message comes in as a large jumbled block of random characters.
 With the correct private-key, which only we have, it can be read.
 Each time we want to read the message the long pass-phrase must be re-entered.
 A bit of effort, but it means only the person with the pass-phrase can read the message.

 Anyone intercepting the message between sending and our receiving it will not be able to decode or read it.

 It’s probably more secure than a phone call or carrier pigeon 🙂

-Did you know that when using a https web-mail page your email is secured between you and your service provider but between service providers the email is transferred in plain text for anyone listening in to read.
+Did you know that when using a https web-mail page your email is not always secured all the way between you and your service provider but can be passed in plain text for anyone listening in to read.
 This encrypted form overcomes that privacy hole by securing the email from end to end.